Neomanila

-Neomanila is a 2017 Philippine neo-noir thriller film co-written and directed by Mikhail Red.
+Neomanila is a 2017 Philippine neo-noir thriller film directed and co-written by Mikhail Red.
 Set in modern Manila amid the war on drugs, it tells the story of Irma (Eula Valdez), a hitwoman who trains the young orphan Toto (Timothy Castillo) to become a professional assassin.
 It premiered at the 2017 Quezon City International Film Festival from October 20–28, before having a Philippine theatrical release on March 13, 2019.
 The Hollywood Reporter described the film as a "slick thriller".

 Plot

 In modern Manila amid the war on drugs, street orphan Toto (Timothy Castillo) raises money in an effort to bail out his imprisoned brother Kiko, who is terrified that the gang involved in an illegal drug trade he is running might be plotting to kill him.
 When Toto finds out that, indeed, he and his brother have become targets of assassination by local gangsters as well as corrupt officers, he is rescued by Irma (Eula Valdez), a professional hitwoman who introduces herself as a friend of his dead mother, with whom she spent time as a hawker of counterfeit goods.
 Irma's assignments are set up by a corrupt police officer named "Sarge".
-Although occupied with another assignment, Irma offers Toto refuge and she trains him to become an assassin; Toto, then, comes to see Irma as a surrogate mother.
+Although occupied with another assignment, Irma offers Toto refuge and trains him to become an assassin.
+Toto comes to see Irma as a surrogate mother.